jascdk/esphome_wavinahc9000v3/README.md

 ```

 Changing the comfort number writes the manual setpoint; changing the standby number writes the standby (eco) register.
 Automations can adjust standby values globally (e.g. night setback) while leaving the comfort values untouched.

+Discovery heuristic: A channel is considered "comfort-capable" if, during discovery, its primary element register returns a non-zero element index and the ALL_TP_LOST bit is clear.
+This is the same predicate used for climates; therefore currently all discovered climate channels will usually get comfort/standby numbers suggested.
+Future firmware distinctions (e.g. specific element types) can refine this without changing user YAML.